This site uses cookies

 The benefits of RAIN RFID have become even clearer during the COVID-19 pandemic.
 The health and economic crises prompted more consumers to shop online and contributed to supply chain disruptions worldwide.

 For Walmart, an early driver of RAIN RFID in retail, the potential became clear for products beyond just apparel.
-By September 2, 2022, suppliers are required to include RFID on tags or packaging for all products in at least the following categories:
+Since its 2022 expanded mandate, Walmart has added even more categories to its list.
+Now, suppliers are required to include RFID tags on tags or packaging for all products in the following categories:

 "We look forward to expanding the technology into more categories," McDougal told RFID Journal, "to further improve inventory accuracy across the business, provide a better in-store shopping experience for customers, and drive more online and pick-up-in-store capabilities."

-Get more information on the benefits of RAIN RFID in retail, and check out our handy infographics on enabling omnichannel fulfillment, automated self-checkout, and loss prevention.
+Get more information on the benefits of RAIN RFID in retail, learn more about Walmart's RFID tag mandate, and check out our handy infographics on enabling omnichannel fulfillment, automated self-checkout, and loss prevention.

 Article tagged as: